Who needs to register as a home improvement contractor?

 Do I need a Construction Supervisor's License (CSL) in addition to an HIC registration?

 A Construction Supervisor License (CSL) is not the same as a Home Improvement Contractor (HIC) Registration.
 You may need both.
 A CSL is provided through the Office of Public Safety and Inspections.
 Most construction projects will require both a licensed and registered contractor

 A contractor possessing only a home improvement registration may only perform projects that would typically be considered ordinary repairs to a property (such as exterior painting, wallpapering, repairing existing decking and similar jobs).
-Larger projects, such as building a deck or an addition to an existing home or any project that includes structural work, such as a kitchen renovation, (to an existing single- to four-family, owner-occupied home) will require both a license and registration.
+Larger projects, such as building a deck or an addition to an existing home or any project that includes structural work, such as a kitchen renovation to an existing single- to four-family, owner-occupied home, will require both a CSL and an HIC registration.